GenAI Capabilities Marketers Should Demand From Their Tech Partners

 Red flags – If the vendor’s AI only delivers insights after the performance has already dropped, it’s not fast enough to support real-time decision-making.
 If it treats all platforms the same and can’t account for channel-specific behavior, its recommendations will miss the mark.
 And if it requires your team to interpret vague outputs just to know what to do next, it’s adding friction, not reducing it.

-GenAI capabilities should connect the dots between insights and real business outcomes
+How should GenAI connect the dots between insights and real business outcomes?

 Too many tools stop at “insights.”
 They tell you what happened, but not what to do about it.
 And they rarely understand the full context of your goals: channel mix, category norms, seasonality, or what performance actually needs to look like in order to move the business.